StephanieBolder/quiz-development/README.md

+# React quiz project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project let's you answer questions about the entertainment industry.

+## Status

+`Working on the finishing touches`

+## Authors

+- Stephanie Bolder
+  Fontys FHICT student

 ## Available Scripts